robpitcher/portainer/README.md

 # Portainer Homelab
 This is a super basic, experimental homelab.
-Use at your own risk.
+Use at your own risk 😈